gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 ## 🎯 Objective

-Install **Kali Linux 2025.2** manually on Hyper-V, connect it to the lab’s LAN subnet, and access the **pfSense web GUI** to configure the initial firewall rules.
-This step brings the *attacker zone* online and initiates security policy enforcement within the lab environment.
+Manually install and configure Kali Linux 2025.2 on Hyper-V, integrate it into a segmented lab network, and deploy a pfSense firewall as the lab’s perimeter gateway.
+Complete initial configuration of pfSense and implement access control rules to enforce traffic segmentation between internal lab zones (Kali, AD, Monitoring, Vulnerable Machines).
+This marks the beginning of structured traffic enforcement and internal network isolation.

 ## 🧠 Skills Demonstrated

-- Manual installation of **Kali Linux 2025.2** using ISO on Hyper-V
+- Manual installation of **Kali Linux 2025.2** using ISO on Hyper-V Gen 2 VM
 - Hyper-V virtual hardware configuration (Gen2, UEFI, NIC assignment)
 - Integration of Kali VM with isolated lab subnet via internal switch
-- DHCP IP assignment validation via pfSense
+- Static IP and DHCP reservation strategy for predictable host identity
-- Access and authentication to pfSense web GUI
+- Configuration of pfSense via web GUI and setup wizard
+- Assignment and segmentation of internal virtual NICs across 5 custom Hyper-V virtual switches
-- Creation of initial firewall rules for segmentation and access control
+- Creation and application of firewall rules for LAN, AD, Monitoring, and Vulnerable segments
+- Use of pfSense Aliases for scalable rule control over internal network ranges
+- DNS Resolver configuration and prefetch optimizations for internal DNS handling

 # 🛠️ Setup Walkthrough